 Discover here what is involved in breast reduction surgery and how this surgical procedure can help to address physical limitations and discomfort.

 Augmentation mammoplasty, commonly referred to as breast augmentation is a surgical procedure that aims to increase the size, shape, or fullness of the breast using implants.
-Individuals might consider this surgery when they want to restore their breast volume lost after weight reduction or pregnancy, achieve a more rounded breast shape or improve their natural breast size asymmetry.
+Individuals might consider this surgery when they want to increase their breast volume, achieve a more rounded breast shape or address breast asymmetry.

 Visit the breast augmentation surgery section to learn more about what to expect from this surgery.

-Breast lift surgery with breast implants combines the benefits of breast augmentation surgery with a breast lift.
+Breast lift surgery with breast implants combines breast augmentation surgery with a breast lift.
 The aim is to increase volume, shape and fullness (breast augmentation) while raising the position and altering the shape of the breast.

 Several nights in hospital are generally required post-surgery to aid with your recovery.
 Depending on the complexity of the surgery and any additional procedures, up to 2-4weeks off work may also be recommended.